The-FireHub-Project-old/TheCore/docs/topics/api/Str.md

 // FireHub
 ```
-With $allowed_tags parameter, you allow certain tags to be excluded for the strip.
+With the $allowed_tags parameter, you allow certain tags to be excluded from the strip.
 ```php
 use FireHub\Core\Support\Str;